Hyperobjekt/bil-site/content/about/what-is-bil/_index.md

 title: What Is BIL
 layout: what-is-bil
 herotext: >-
-  The Basic Income Lab fosters research and promotes a more informed public discussion about basic income and its potential to alleviate poverty and to reduce precariousness and inequality
+  The Basic Income Lab reviews the vast interdisciplinary research produced on UBI, identify under-explored research questions, and help shape future directions in basic income research.
 heading1: Our Mission and Purpose
 body1: >-
   The Stanford Basic Income Lab aspires to be an academic home for the study of